 The first of five EMD systems was delivered in June 2000.
 A low-rate initial production (LRIP) contract for 94 systems was awarded in November 2002.

 Operational testing with the USMC, during which nearly 12,000 artillery rounds were fired by four production systems, was completed in December 2004.
-A contract for full-rate production of 495 systems was awarded to BAE Systems in April 2005.
-In May 2005, the USMC began fielding the M777 with the 11th Marines unit at Twentynine Palms in California.
+A contract for full-rate production of 495 systems was awarded to BAE Systems in April 2005, and the following month the USMC began fielding the M777 with the 11th Marines unit at Twentynine Palms in California.